David has been in touch again, and he has very kindly taken the trouble to answer your questions on his HO scale elevated train track.

 I hope this may have answered some of your questions.

-A huge thanks to David – it really is fab not just seeing a layout like this, but also knowing how it came about.
+A huge thanks to David for sharing his HO scale elevated train track – it really is fab not just seeing a layout like this, but also knowing how it came about.

 Hope you enjoyed it as much as me.